tsogkas/amat/README.md

 ### TODO:
 ### HIGH PRIORITY ---------------------------------------------------------
+- better weigh L and color channels in grouMedialPoints.
 - eliminate disconnected 1-radius pixels from the amat.
 - refineMAT() has a bug that sometimes removes some of the branches.
 - make sure the encodings are correct after refining.